realworldocaml/book/en/01-prologue.md

 construct software with static typing, including the powerful module system that makes code re-use so much more robust.

 At the same time, OCaml is not Haskell.
 It takes a much more pragmatic approach by being strictly evaluated by default, and permitting arbitrary side-effects.
-In fact, you can write OCaml code that looks very similar to C, but is still type-safe.
+In fact, you can write OCaml code that looks very similar to imperative C but is still type-safe.
 One of the major strengths of OCaml for systems programming is that, with some experience, you can predict the runtime behaviour of a block of code very easily, with very little compiler magic involved.

 If you've learnt some OCaml before, this book may surprise you with some differences from your past experience.
 The Core standard library